GyuyeongKim/NetLR-public/README.md

 # Experiment workflow
 ## Switch-side
 1. Open three terminals for the switch control plane.
 We need them for 1) starting the switch program, 2) port configuration, 3) rule configuration by controller
-2. In terminal 1, run NetClone program using `run_switchd.sh -p netclone` in the SDE directory. `run_switch.sh` is included in the SDE by default.
+2. In terminal 1, run netlr program using `run_switchd.sh -p netlr` in the SDE directory. `run_switch.sh` is included in the SDE by default.
 - The output should be like...
 ```
 Using SDE /home/tofino/bf-sde-9.7.0